Stuartholme School - empowering young women to be the leaders of their future

 Student Wellbeing permeates every activity and interaction at Stuartholme School.
 The School operates in a sub-school structure (Years 7-9 and Years 10-12); delivering a range of age appropriate wellbeing programs.
 Together we strive to celebrate successes, support one another through challenges, and create a community that promotes life-long friendships.

-As Brisbane’s only Catholic girls’ boarding school, Stuartholme’s boarding community remains at the heart of the School.
+As Brisbane’s only Catholic girls’ boarding school, Stuartholme’s boarding community remains in the centre of our heritage-listed main building.
 150 girls live at Stuartholme and every interaction I experience is friendly and open-hearted.
-It is delightful to share this space with such joyful young souls.
+The boarders become sisters in the truest sense of the word.
+We see this bond stay just as strong years after they leave the Stuartholme gates.

 To find out more please click here.

-Stuartholme School partner with Belbaker to offer a cost effective and convenient transport option for getting your daughter/s to and from the School.
+Stuartholme School offers a cost-effective and convenient transport option for getting your daughter/s to and from the school.

 Find out more about our bus routes and ticket prices here.